 The cream is called Cica cream and the fundamental ingredient it contains is Centella Asiatic, an antioxidant-rich extract that’s been used in Chinese medicine for centuries to treat everything from anxiety and burns to eczema.
 It’s typically used to treat sensitive skin for its calming, soothing effects but it’s now a key ingredient in heaps of skincare products.
 Plus, one of the best things about Cica cream is it can be used by pretty much all skin types – it’s super gentle, so the probability of your skin reacting badly is relatively low.
 Research shows that Centella Asiatica is one of the few herbal extracts that can be absorbed and synthesized, aka your body and your skin can reap the benefits.

-To maximize your intake of the beauty-boosting herb, Centella Asiatica (Gotu Kola), you can start drinking it as a tea, as we all know that beauty starts from within.
+To maximize your intake of the beauty-boosting herb, Centella Asiatica (Gotu Kola), you can start drinking it as a tea – we all know that beauty starts from within.

 Our Favorite Gotu Kola Tea Recipe: Gotu Kola is part of the parsley family so the taste is very subtle.
-To add a little sweetness we like to mix our Gotu Kola with honey and chamomile, which will enhance the anti-inflammatory properties and make it extra soothing.
+To add a little sweetness we like to mix our Gotu Kola with honey and chamomile, which enhances the anti-inflammatory properties and makes it extra soothing.
 Simply combine two teaspoons of dried Gotu Kola leaves with one teaspoon of dried chamomile and one teaspoon of honey in a cup of boiling water.
-Leave it to brew for 5 minutes and then pour the water through a strainer into another cup.
+Leave it to brew for five minutes and then pour the water through a strainer into another cup.
 Sit back and enjoy.

 Check out more benefits of this amazing wellness tea here.